-The School of Medicine offers graduate certificate programs to its students who wish to gain focused expertise in a specific area.
+The School of Medicine offers graduate certificate programs to its Doctor of Medicine (MD) students who wish to gain focused expertise in a specific area.
 Each program has its own admission and completion requirements.
-Students must submit an “Intent to Enroll” form to document their intention to pursue a certificate, as well as other documentation as needed.
+MD students must submit an “Intent to Enroll” form to document their intention to pursue a certificate, as well as other documentation as needed.
 Permission of the degree program director and the certificate program director are required to pursue a certificate.